pretzelhands/jinx/README.md

 ## Configuring `jinx`

 `jinx` has a few configuration options that you should be aware of.
-When you run `jinx` for the first time it will automatically create a `.jinxrc` in your home directory and display a notice that this has happened.
-This `.jinxrc` contains some basic configuration to make everything run smoothly.
+When you run `jinx` for the first time it will automatically create a `.jinx/config` in your home directory and display a notice that this has happened.
+This configuration file contains some basic configuration to make everything run smoothly.

 A first run looks approximately like this:

 ```
 $ jinx start
 First run!
-Creating default configuration in ~/.jinxrc
+Creating default configuration in ~/.jinx/config
 Pardon the interruption, we will now continue running your command.

 Success.
 Started nginx service on your system.